MrajaR/KTP-NPWP-OCR/README.md

 - **KTP & NPWP OCR Pipelines**: Utilizes the "stepfun/GOT_OCR2" model from Hugging Face to extract relevant details from the classified cards.
 - **Efficient Model Management**: The model is loaded once and shared between the KTP and NPWP OCR pipelines.
 - **Error Handling**: Descriptive error messages are returned in case of failures during processing or classification.
+- **Text Correction**: The OCR results are passed to the LLaMA 3.1 model via the GROQ API, which corrects any typos and formats the data into the expected structure.

 ## Setup Instructions